tobes31415/dispose/README.md

-# dispose
+# Dispose
-A tiby library to register callbacks on objects so that they get properly disposed at a later time even if you have complex trees of objects
+A tiny library to register callbacks on objects so that they get properly disposed at a later time even if you have complex trees of objects

 npm install --save @tobes31415/dispose

-# Bsic Useage
+# Basic Useage
     import { onDispose, dispose } from "@tobes31415/dispose"

     onDispose(foo, () => {